Natural smoke ventilation systems

 Can't be greater than 7.5m or 30m (one and two routes of escape respectively).
 Changes when sprinklered.

-Core legislation
+Core Legislation

 Approved Document B, 2019 edition volumes 1 and 2, plus May 2020 amendments.